connorrothschild/v3/content/posts/color-in-data-vis.md

 <InlineImage alt="Color guide that doesn’t make any sense.
 Random emotions are assigned to different brand colors, with no apparent pattern." src="post/color-in-data-vis/color-emotion-guide-lol.jpg"></InlineImage>

-The implicit suggestion here is that we should use color--whenever and however we can--to capture some form of emotion.
+The implicit suggestion here is that we should use color—whenever and however we can—to capture some form of emotion.
 Not only is this specific categorization rather odd (Monster energy drinks are peaceful, Virgin Mobile embodies "bold excitement", and Harley Davidson motorcycles just scream "cheerful friendliness" 🤩), it leads novice practitioners to believe that color should be used just for the sake of using color.

 Examples of gratuitous color use abound.